sheltongabe/x11_game_engine/README.md

    * The static library is in the lib/ folder
    * But you can test the test executable that is linked to the game engine library by going into the bin/ folder
    * From the repository root: `cd bin/ && ./x11_game_engine_test`
-   * And you can also run valgrind against it of course, right now I have been struggling to free colors and images so, it always leaks ~150,000 bytes due to that.
+   * You can of course run valgrind to check for memory leaks, however I have been having trouble dealing with colors and colormaps, which I believe to be the cause of me leaking ~29,000 bytes of memory.